Who Gets MS? Understanding the Patterns

 Who Gets MS

 Have you ever wondered who gets MS and why?
-I wondered that too, especially after Cir was diagnosed.
-And when we recalled that an earlier doctor had said he couldn't have it because he was African American and male.
-Obviously he was wrong.
+I know I did—especially after Cir was diagnosed.
+And when we recalled that an earlier doctor had said he couldn’t possibly have MS because he was African American and male, it was clear that he was very wrong.

 How Many People Get MS